TZstatsADS/Spr2016-Proj4-Grp4/temp_present.md

 ###### Polarity can be inaccurate

-Unfortunately, the built-in package for polarity computing is not accurate.
+Unfortunately, the built-in package for polarity computing is not so accurate.

 ![alt tag](https://github.com/TZstatsADS/project4-team-4/blob/master/figs/polarity-not-accurate.png)